cancerit/archCompare/README.md

 # archComapre
-This tool compares a pair of data structures [ files, directoris and archives ] Provides concise information about the archive content similarity and differences if any.
+This tool compares a pair of data structures [ files, directoris and archives ] Provides concise information about the archive content using tolls defoned in the config file.

 ## Design